-This skill can be used in technical challenges where characters need to perform calculations.
-(See: Rules-Tech Challenges)
+This skill can be used in technical challenges where characters need to perform calculations. (see: Tech Challenges)

-Mechanical Engineering (2) - Characters with this skill can design mechanical devices.
+Mechanical Engineering (2) - Characters with

-This skill can be used in technical challenges where characters need to understand what a device does, or if a mechanical device is needed to perform a task.
-(See: Rules-Tech Challenges)
+this skill can design mechanical devices.
+This skill can be used in technical challenges where characters need to understand what a device does, or if a mechanical device is needed to perform a task. (see: Tech Challenges)